zuixjs/zuixjs.org/source/pages/documentation/view/index.md

 internally.

-The host element body can also be used to simply provide an alternative text description for browsers where Javascript is disabled, and a *loading* message to show while the component is loading for browsers where Javascript is enabled:
+The host element body can also be used to simply provide an alternative text description for browsers where Javascript is disabled, or a *loading* message to show while the component is loading for browsers where Javascript is enabled:

 ```html
 <div view z-load="templates/mdl_card" z-model="{